sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-slack-alerts.md

 resource, populate the "runtime_assets" field with ["sensu-slack-handler"].
 {{< /code >}}

-This example uses the `-r` (rename) flag to specify a shorter name for the asset: `sensu-slack-handler`.
+This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `sensu-slack-handler`.

-You can also download the latest asset definition for your platform from [Bonsai][14] and register the asset with `sensuctl create --file filename.yml`.
+You can also download the latest dynamic runtime asset definition for your platform from [Bonsai][14] and register the asset with `sensuctl create --file filename.yml`.

 You should see a confirmation message from sensuctl: